AFLplusplus/AFLplusplus/docs/custom_mutators.md

 - `trim` (optional)

     This method is called for each trimming operation.
-It doesn't have any arguments because we already have the initial buffer from `init_trim` and we can memorize the current state in the data variables.
+It doesn't have any arguments because there is already the initial buffer from `init_trim` and we can memorize the current state in the data variables.
 This can also save reparsing steps for each iteration.
 It should return the trimmed input buffer.